masami-ryu/node-app-template/docs/copilot_prompts.md

 ## テストギャップ特化
 ```
 Always return the final answer in natural Japanese.
-Refer to docs/code_review_guide.md and classify gaps consistent with its test guidelines.
+Refer to docs/code_review_guide.md and align wording with its categories.
 Check the PR diff and list missing or weak tests.
 Classify with [test] and specify the scenario name.
 Categories: boundary conditions, error handling, concurrency, large input, regression.